 You can charge your battery while installed on the bike or removed for remote charging.
 If your bike is near an AC outlet, you can charge it with your bike's battery still installed.
-The charging port is covered by a plastic cap (Fig. 4).
+The charging port is covered by a plastic cap

 Alternatively, you can remove the battery for charging.
 This feature is useful in small areas where the bike will not fit or AC power supply is not near the bike.
 Following the steps above:

-- Make sure the battery is unlocked before removal.

-- Make sure the switch is off.

-- · Remember to keep your key secure!
+- Make sure the battery is unlocked. - Remember to keep your key secure!